spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/marketing/community-relations/leading-organizations/index.html.md

 - Public recognition with special Leading Organization badge visible on LinkedIn and other social channels
 - Increased employer brand visibility through blog posts on GitLab.com, contributor stories and social media
 - Access to GitLab through Engineers, Product Managers, Community Relations, and other Core Members to provide guidance and answer questions on MRs
-- Legal Resources provided through a designated product attorney to answer questions about about licensing and other Open Core implications

 ## Enrollment